 Authors are not tied down to a table all day, but are free to roam the town, attend other sessions, or gab with other authors in more sequestered areas.
 Some authors prefer to attend the festival while others choose to leave after their sessions, which is equally acceptable.

 Our events are spread all over our small town— in galleries, small stores, the Town Center, library, nearby churches, and other various venues.
-Only one is not within walking distance of the Festival headquarters at the Town Center.
+Events are scheduled simultaneously.
+As many as five different events may be occurring at any one time.

-Ø Authors gather for morning and afternoon-session book-signings as a group.
+Authors gather for morning and afternoon-session book-signings as a group.
 No individual authors will have their own signings.

-Ø Author presentations are limited to two consecutive years.
+Author presentations are limited to two consecutive years.
 Exceptions may be made if an author has a new, significant work.
 At the same time, we welcome past participants as attendees or to assist us as session moderators or introducers if they wish.

 Please keep in mind we are a festival for readers, not necessarily other writers.

-5. Let us know if you have presented at the festival before and if so, what year and what topic.
+4. Let us know if you have presented at the festival before and if so, what year and what topic.

-6. Tell us how you heard about the festival and why you would like to participate.
+5. Tell us how you heard about the festival and why you would like to participate.